hsivritepe/hakan-sivritepe-brainflix/README.md

 ### Prerequisites

-There is the API repo, [https://github.com/hsivritepe/hakan-sivritepe-brainflix-api](Brainflix API), that you need to clone and start the server.
+There is the API repo, [Brainflix API](https://github.com/hsivritepe/hakan-sivritepe-brainflix-api), that you need to clone and start the server.

 That API repo has a DB file that has the videos and details.